Kim Smith - Public Works Coordinator

 What happens if my tenant doesn't pay the utility bill?

 The utility billing staff follows the same collection procedures for rental property as owner-occupied property.
 Township Ordinance provides for unpaid utility bills to become a lien on the property.
 Therefore, landlords should check with the utility billing department prior to releasing the security deposit to determine if there is an outstanding utility bill.
-Quarter bills, final bills, and payments can be looked up on our website or you can call the utility billing department at 989-772-4600 ext.
-223 or 224.
+Quarterly bills, final bills, and payments can be looked up on our website by clicking the link provided to the right, or you can call the utility billing department at 989-772-4600 ext.
+223.

 What happens if my utility bill payment is overdue?